Ole Marius Sandberg quartet

 “..en statusrapport med nydelige låter som forteller oss om en melodiker av meget høy klasse.” - Tor Hammerøe

-It has taken a while since my last album release, the live album "Clouds" in 2014, to get the recording of Ensemble done.
-But finally in early 2017, the financing came through and we managed to find dates where all of the musicians could come to Bergen to record.
+It took a while from releasing my previous album, the live album "Clouds" in 2014, to get the recording of Ensemble done.
+But finally in early 2017, the financing came through and we managed to find dates where all of the musicians could come to Bergen, Norway to record.

 I am a fan of doing recordings in other places than traditional recording studios.
 For the recording of Ensemble we rented the faboulus Rekstensamlingene, which is tho housings of the late shipowner Hilmar Reksten.
 It now serves a museum and also as the location of the Professor Jiri Hlinka piano academy.
 In addition to the house itself beeing a fantastic place, the piano academy has quite a few grand pianos placed around the house.
 The Steinway D-model used on the Ensemble recording is a reason alone to go there.
 As it is possible to stay overnight at the house it is perfect for a location recording.